zackmdavis/Less_Wrong_Drafts/ironing_out_the_squiggles.md

 In ["Adversarial Examples Are Not Bugs, They Are Features"](https://arxiv.org/abs/1905.02175), Andrew Ilyas _et al._ propose an alternative explanation, that adversarial examples arise from predictively useful features that happen to not be robust to pixel-level perturbations.
 As far as the in-distribution predictive accuracy of the model is concerned, a high-frequency pattern that humans don't notice is fair game for distinguishing between image classes; there's no rule that the features that happen to be salient to humans need to take priority.
 Ilyas _et al._ provide some striking evidence for this thesis in the form of a model trained exclusively on adversarial examples yielding good performance on the original, unmodified test set (!!).[^adversarial-to-natural-transfer] On this view, adversarial examples arise from gradient descent being "too smart", not "too dumb".
 The program is fine; if the test suite didn't imply the behavior we wanted, that's our problem.

-[^adversarial-to-natural-transfer]: That is, for example, training on a dataset of birds-perturbed-to-be-classified-as-bicycles and bicycles-pertrubed-to-be-classified-as-birds results in good performance on natural images of bicycles and birds.
+[^adversarial-to-natural-transfer]: That is, as an illustrative example, training on a dataset of birds-perturbed-to-be-classified-as-bicycles and bicycles-pertrubed-to-be-classified-as-birds results in good performance on natural images of bicycles and birds.

 On the other hand, there's also some evidence that gradient descent being "dumb" may also play a role in adversarial examples, in conjunction with the [counterintuitive properties of high-dimensional spaces](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 In ["Adversarial Spheres"](https://arxiv.org/abs/1801.02774), Justin Gilmer _et al._ investigated a simple synthetic dataset of two classes representing points on the surface of two concentric _n_-dimensional spheres of radiuses 1 and (an arbitrarily chosen) 1.3.
 For an architecture yielding an ellipsoidal decision boundary, training on a million datapoints produced a network with very high accuracy (no errors in 10 million samples), but for which most of the axes of the decision ellipsoid were wrong, lying inside the inner sphere or outside the outer sphere—implying the existence of on-distribution adversarial examples (points on one sphere classified by the network as belonging to the other).
 In high-dimensional space, pinning down the exact countours of the decision boundary is bigger ask of SGD than merely being right virtually all of the time—even though a human wouldn't take a million datapoints to notice the hypothesis, "Hey, these all have a norm of exactly either 1 or 1.3."